Housing for All - Innovation and Productivity

 Over many years, the presence of the most productive international firms in Ireland has generated positive spillovers in terms of innovation, talent development and competitiveness across the entire enterprise base.
 Housing for All tasks IDA Ireland with engaging specifically with international construction firms to encourage participation in the Irish market.

-The Department of Enterprise, Trade and Employment, the Department of Housing, Local Government and Heritage, and other relevant Government Departments, along with IDA Ireland have come together to create a robust and compelling pitch, and the IDA will now commence initial market testing with international construction companies.
+The Department of Enterprise, Trade and Employment, the Department of Housing, Local Government and Heritage, and other relevant Government Departments, along with IDA Ireland have come together to create a robust and compelling pitch that the IDA is using in their ongoing engagements with international construction companies.